consumer dispute arbitration in Williamsport, Pennsylvania 17703

 Arbitration Battle in Williamsport: The Case of the Broken Furnace

 In the chilly months of January 2024, Mary Keller of Williamsport, Pennsylvania found herself at the center of a consumer dispute arbitration that would test patience and principle alike.
 Mary, a 62-year-old retired schoolteacher, had contracted Frost & Sons Heating to install a new furnace in her century-old home.
 The $5,400 agreement promised a swift installation before the deep freeze set in.
 The installation began on December 15, 2023, but within two weeks, the furnace malfunctioned repeatedly.
 Despite three service calls from Frost & Sons, the unit failed to heat properly, leaving Mary battling sub-zero nights in her drafty house.
-Each visit resulted in temporary fixes, with service technician James Frost assuring Mary that “it’s just a minor calibration.”
+Each visit resulted in temporary fixes, at a local employernician the claimant assuring Mary that it’s just a minor calibration.”
 Frustrated and freezing, Mary requested a refund on January 20, but Frost & Sons refused, citing their standard warranty and offering only repairs.
 The dispute escalated when Mary filed for arbitration through the Pennsylvania Better Business Bureau by February 1.
-The BBB-appointed arbitrator, Lisa Montgomery, set the hearing for February 18, 2024, in Williamsport (zip 17703).
+The BBB-appointed arbitrator, the claimant, set the hearing for February 18, 2024, in Williamsport (zip 17703).
 The hearing room was modest—just a conference table in a small municipal building—but the stakes felt immense.
 Mary presented her case: detailed logs of service visits, copies of emails demanding a refund, and statements from a certified HVAC expert who confirmed the furnace’s persistent defects.
-Frost & Sons’ representative, David Frost, countered with their own service reports and warranty clauses, asserting they had fulfilled their obligations.
+Frost & Sons’ representative, the claimant, countered with their own service reports and warranty clauses, asserting they had fulfilled their obligations.
 After two hours of passionate testimony and negotiation, arbitrator Montgomery delivered her verdict.
 She ruled in favor of Mary Keller, ordering Frost & Sons to refund $4,800—accounting for the part of the installation that was non-functional—as well as cover $300 in arbitration fees.
 The remaining $300 was withheld as compensation for partial use of the furnace during intermittent periods of functionality.
 Both parties expressed reluctant acceptance.
 Mary, relieved to finally have relief from the bitter cold and the constant worry over her home’s failing heating system, felt justice had prevailed.
 Frost & Sons, while disappointed, acknowledged the ruling and promised improved quality checks for future installations.
 Mary’s case is a reminder that sometimes the consumer’s voice can triumph, especially when backed by clear documentation and steadfast resolve.
 In the heart of Williamsport, a small but significant battle for fairness was won without a courtroom drama—just honest arbitration, and a victory for one determined homeowner.

 Tracy